5252LLC/TechSaaS/docs/journal/DEVELOPER_JOURNAL.md

 - Generates and uploads test reports as artifacts
 - Sends notifications on security test failures

-#### 4. Developer-Friendly Tools
+#### 4. Documentation
-Created a simplified interface for running security tests during development:
+- Updated the security testing documentation with comprehensive guides
-- `run_security_tests.py` command-line script with intuitive options
+- Created separate sections for beginners, experienced developers, and professionals
-- Interactive HTML report generation with vulnerability details
+- Added code examples and implementation patterns
-- API-specific testing capabilities for targeted validation
+- Documented best practices for security testing and remediation

 ### Technical Challenges
 - Ensured security tests don't leak sensitive information in their error messages